-In this article, we explore good nutrition for conception and give some ideas about how to improve your chances of conceiving.
+In this article, we explore good nutrition for conception and give you some ideas about how to really optimise your nutritionally intake, greatly improving your chances of conceiving.

 Have you ever heard the phrase ‘you are what you eat’?
 Well, there’s not many times when this is more true than when you’re trying to conceive.
 What you eat can greatly affect your health and well-being and can also affect your chances of conceiving.